Best Bank-Owned Life Insurance in Canada

 The bottom line?
 Our advisors read the fine print so you don't have to.

-How do you buy bank-owned life insurance in Canada?
+How do you buy life insurance through a bank?

 There are two main ways to buy life insurance from a bank in Canada — either from the insurance division of the bank or an independent insurance broker.